imagej/imagej.github.io/_pages/editing/linking.md

 {% capture github-org-repo-result %}
 {% include github org='fiji' repo='TrackMate' branch='master' path='README.md' %}
 {% endcapture %}
-{% include code-example code=github-org-repo-code result=github-org-repo-result %}
+{% include editing/example code=github-org-repo-code result=github-org-repo-result %}

 You can give just a `repo` (or just an `org`), and it will be used for both `org` and `repo`: